isomerpages/moe-changkatchangisec/_experience-at-changkat/Direct School Admission/Direct School Admission through CCA (Physical Sports).md

 </tr>
 <tr>
 <td rowspan="1" colspan="1">
-<p>21 - 25 October 2024</p>
+<p>27 October 2025, 9am to 31 October 2025, 3pm</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Students who receive at least one DSA-Sec offer (including from SOTA)
-will receive notification on the School Preference Submission in Oct 2024.
+will receive notification on the School Preference Submission in Oct 2025.
 <br>Both parents are required to login to the DSA-Sec Portal using their SingPass
 to submit up to three school preferences.
 <br>If parents are unable to submit online, they can approach their child’s